 Specifically, these guidelines cover the principles for the application of food additives in mainland China, as regulated by GB 2760-2014 National Food Safety Standard for Uses of Food Additives and its appendixes:

-It is important to note that these guidelines are based on the current version of GB 2760-2014 in force.
-However, the standard is currently under revision.
-Chapter 5 introduces the expected changes based on the preliminary drafts of the revised standard issued in 2021 and 2022, in particular with regard to the application of nutrition fortification substances, as well as the structural changes applied to the tables included in the standard’s appendixes.
+Please note that these guidelines are about the current version of GB 2760-2014 in force.
+However, this standard is currently under revision.
+Chapter 5 introduces the expected changes based on the preliminary drafts of the revised standard issued in 2021 and 2022.
+In particular, we look into the application of nutrition fortification substances and the structural changes applied to the tables included in the standard’s appendixes.

-Finally, the last chapter provides a list of frequently asked questions that the EU SME Centre has received in the past year from EU SMEs.
+The last chapter provides a list of frequently asked questions that the EU SME Centre has received in the past year from European SMEs.
 These mostly involve the applicability of GACC’s 2021 Decree 248 to producers of food additives or natural ingredients exported to China.
-This chapter also introduces useful tools that can be used by EU SMEs to easily identify permitted food additives and relevant food safety standards.
+This chapter also introduces useful tools for EU SMEs to easily identify permitted food additives and relevant food safety standards.
+For more information on Decree 248, you can download our guidelines on how to complete the mandatory GACC registration.

-Note: the screenshots displaying tables and examples are mostly taken from unofficial English translations of Chinese standards published by the Foreign Agricultural Service of the US Department of Agriculture (USDA).
-The full translations can be accessed from the relevant links in the footnotes.
+Note: the screenshots displaying tables and examples are mostly from unofficial English translations of Chinese standards by the Foreign Agricultural Service of the US Department of Agriculture (USDA).
+You can access the full translations from the relevant links in the footnotes.

 Executive summary